-Probiotics have been dubbed the newest health iconoclast since Collagen, taking what’s known in the traditional sense bacteria and making into the most coveted and sought after health elixir by every health enthusiast on planet earth.
-From Greek yogurt, to kefir, and kombucha, probiotics are currently the magic bullet of health.
+Probiotics have been dubbed the newest health iconoclast since Collagen, taking what’s known in the traditional sense of bacteria and making it into the most coveted and sought-after elixir by every health enthusiast on planet earth.
+Greek yogurt to kefir and kombucha, probiotics are currently the magic bullet of health.
 But what can be so desirable about “healthy” bacteria?
-Is there even such thing?
+Is there even such a thing?
 What are the benefits of probiotics?
 Do you actually need them?
-We’re going to answer these questions and many more, when we talk about the health benefits of probiotics.
+We’re going to answer these questions and many more, when we talk about the health benefits of probiotic supplements.

 What Are Probiotics?